ISTE Standards

 Educators inspire students to positively contribute to and responsibly participate in the digital world.

-As a digital citizen myself, I believe it’s essential to help students learn how to navigate online spaces safely, respectfully, and responsibly.
+As a digital citizen myself, I believe it is essential to help students learn how to navigate online spaces safely, respectfully, and responsibly.
 In my classroom, we discuss what appropriate online behavior looks like, how our actions affect others, and how to communicate with kindness.
-We explore topics such as cyberbullying and digital respect, connecting these conversations to our character education routines.
-I also teach students how to think critically about online information and question the credibility of what they find.
+We explore topics such positive online feedback and digital respect, using frameworks like T.A.G.
+(Tell something you like, Ask a question, Give a suggestion) to guide meaningful and constructive responses.
+I also teach students how to think critically about online information and question the credibility of what they encounter.
 My goal is to empower students with the skills and awareness they need to make safe and thoughtful choices online.

 Collaborator